YunoHost-Apps/grav_ynh/README.md

  * Official documentation: https://learn.getgrav.org/16/
  * YunoHost documentation: If specific documentation is needed, feel free to contribute.

+## Limitations

+* If installing Grav at the root of a domain, bear in mind that paths starting by `/yunohost` are reserved.

 ## Installation

 Use either YunoHost's admin panel or command line: